 Licensed Professional Clinical Counselor (LPCC).
-The M.S. student at the Pasadena campus is able to concurrently fulfill the educational requirements for the California LPCC licensure by the completion of additional coursework.
-The degree program is designed to meet the requirements of BPC Section 4999.33.
-Students who desire to fulfill licensing requirements should contact the Associate Director of Academic

-Affairs early in the program.
+Students who desire to fulfill licensing requirements should contact the Associate Director of Academic Affairs early in the program.

 Clinical Training

 As stated above, students in the master's program in marital and family therapy engage in clinical training throughout their studies.
 The various combinations of laboratory training, live observation, and practicum in which students participate are established upon the following eight assumptions: